Tutorial 31: Rendering Destinations

 We have introduced a flexible system for creating multiple OpenGL renderers and drawing destinations, and for moving objects in the GL group between them usingmessages.

-Three Jitter objects can function as drawing destinations: jit.window, jit.pwindow, and jit.matrix.
+Two Jitter objects can function as drawing destinations: jit.window and jit.pwindow.
 Each kind of destination has different uses.
 A jit.window object can be moved to different monitors and quickly enlarged to cover the screen.
 A jit.pwindow object keeps its location in the patch.
-A jit.matrix object may be used as an offscreen buffer for rendering.
-The output of the jit.matrix object is a rasterized image of the 3D scene, to which further video processing may be applied.
+Futhermore, we can use the matrix output of the jit.world object to create a rasterized image of the 3D scene, to which further video processing may be applied.

 |Working with OpenGL||Working with OpenGL|